 Author: John Legendoffzelda

-A great video game presents immaculate execution of its ideas for interactive entertainment, and a great video game sequel uses this feat to override its existence as a follow-up.
-When the sequel reconfigures its established gameplay concepts with enough skill and perhaps even some accidental genius, it changes the whole series from the inside out.
+A great video game presents immaculate execution of its ideas for interactive entertainment.
+A great video game sequel uses this feat to override its existence as a follow-up.
+When the sequel re-configures its established gameplay concepts with enough skill and perhaps even some accidental genius, it changes the whole series from the inside out.
 The changes it presents start a new chapter in the medium’s whole history.

-It begs the question about this relatively small genre effort: what makes it so special, anyway?
-This is far from the first one-on-one fighting game ever made, and in effect much of what it accomplishes has been done before by its predecessors.
+Moreover it begs the question about this relatively small genre effort: what makes it so special, anyway?
+This is far from the first one-on-one fighting game ever made.
+In effect much of what it accomplishes has been done before by its predecessors.
 You have two characters standing on a screen underneath a time limit and two bars indicating their respective stamina.
 The characters are to fight each other with every available move they have until one of them loses his/her health entirely and falls to the ground.
 At this point, the one left standing wins the round.
 The winner of two rounds out of three moves on to the next opponent to do it all over.

 What video game critics and anthologists have often noted of this game is how, in addition to the regular control mechanics established by previous fighters, it had the fortune to stumble upon the iconic combo system.
-The ability for the player to hit his opponent more than once in a single motion was a technical ink-stain the developers noticed and decided made things better, which it ultimately did.
+The ability for the player to hit his opponent more than once in a single motion was a technical ink-stain the developers noticed and decided made things better.
+And ultimately, it did.
 Not just rendering the gameplay immortal, this feature opened a new dimension to consider for both you and your opponent.

-The entire gameplay framework here feels so staunchly archetypal, and this sense of déjà vu extends to specific parts like the light-medium-heavy dynamic of punches and kicks, and the balance of characters that can move fast or hit hard.
-But this overfamiliarity is really the secret to this game and its high quality; everything about it has been done before, and it also hasn’t.
-The entire game taps into this archetype of human competition and the desire to come out on top, an idea which goes back to at least the first games of rock-paper-scissors.
+The entire gameplay framework here feels so staunchly archetypal.
+And this sense of déjà vu extends to specific parts like the light-medium-heavy dynamic of punches and kicks.
+Or the balance of characters that can move fast or hit hard.
+But this over-familiarity is really the secret to this game and its high quality.
+Everything about it has been done before, and it also hasn’t.
+The entire game taps into this archetype of human competition and the desire to come out on top.
+It’s an idea which goes back to at least the first games of rock-paper-scissors.
 It’s the human notion of examining the person across from you and the various moves he makes to see if you can think of precisely the right moves to counter him.

-The broad characterizations given to each available fighter might not add up to a microcosm of international relations, but the cast of characters here is still among the most well-known of any popular work of the 20th century.
-The key to their appeal is how they represent nations, not exact people, and each of these individual’s participation in this in-game tournament signify a cross-continental desire between people to compete with each other.
+The broad characterizations given to each available fighter might not add up to a microcosm of international relations.
+But the cast of characters here is still among the most well-known of any popular work of the 20th century.
+The key to their appeal is how they represent nations, not exact people.
+Each of these individual’s participation in this in-game tournament signify a cross-continental desire between people to compete with each other.
 There’s no overbearing conflict behind this, either.

-This game becomes a means of measuring popularity, and works as shorthand for examining people; what moves they use the most, what character they’re most comfortable playing as, and so on.
+Street Fighter II becomes a means of measuring popularity, and works as shorthand for examining people.
+Like what moves they use the most, what character they’re most comfortable playing as, and so on.
 The ability to carry this desire for competition into a private setting, between friends and family (the exclusive two-player versus mode is a gift), is what makes it succeed as a console title as well.